Emulator Issues #7481

 Pull Request 581 fixes this issue > https://github.com/dolphin-emu/dolphin/pull/581

-#1 Updated by tueidj almost 5 years ago
+#1 Updated by tueidj about 5 years ago

 The pull request isn't exactly correct since not all memory cards are created equal.
 For reading there's a latency amount (hardcoded as part of the card's ID) which necessitates a number of dummy reads to clock the EXI bus/nand chip before real data starts being returned.
 For writing there are certain cards (using samsung NANDs) that support "fast mode" which require no separate erase commands and can write 512 bytes at a time instead of 128.